Deep Dive Into Regulations for Digital Accessibility

 The (ADA) applies to businesses open to the public, nonprofits, and regional and state governments.
 Title III of the ADA forbids discrimination against people with disabilities in public places.
 It’s also important to note that U.S. courts increasingly rule that the ADA applies to websites and mobile apps.

-The U.S. Access Board has easy-to-understand accessibility guidelines included in Section 508.
+The U.S. Access Board has accessibility guidelines included in Section 508.
 Additionally, the board integrated WCAG 2.0 into Section 508 standards in 2017.
 The latest updates mandate that agencies comply with Level A and Level AA of WCAG.
-Organizations must also provide digital content compatible with various assistive technologies like screen readers.

 What Is a Voluntary Product Accessibility Template?